You’ve probably heard about this magical cream that helps to prevent chafing and saddle sores.

 Today, there’re many brands of chamois creams.
 But wait, they’re not the same especially in the ingredients used in it.

-To answer this, let’s head back to the 1940’s where the first bike specific shorts were invented.
+To answer this, let’s head back to the 1940s were the first bike-specific shorts were invented.

 These were either made from cotton or wool.
-And they weren’t skin-friendly, caused itching, friction and chaffing.
+And they weren’t skin-friendly, caused itching, friction, and chafing.

-This then led to the invention of chamois using sheep leather since they can significantly reduce chaffing.
-But as leather harden overtime, the first chamois cream were invented to be applied on the leather to soften it.
+This then led to the invention of chamois using sheep leather since they can significantly reduce chafing.
+But as leather hardens over time, the first chamois cream was invented to be applied to the leather to soften it.

 It was not only until the 1980’s that the chamois we use today were invented.

-Subsequently, a new type of chamois cream were also invented to work together with the chamois to reduce chaffing.
+Subsequently, a new type of chamois cream was also invented to work together with the chamois to reduce chafing.

-For women though, it’s highly advisable to stick with women specific ones as some of the ingredients used could lead to a burning rather than a cooling sensation.
+For women though, it’s highly advisable to stick with women-specific ones as some of the ingredients used could lead to a burning rather than a cooling effect.

-You can either apply them on your skin, or both the skin and the chamois.
+You can either apply the chamois cream on your skin or both the skin and the chamois.